arangamani/jenkins_api_client/README.md

    '/var/log/jenkins_api_client.log'.
 The default for this values is STDOUT.
    This will print the log messages on the console itself.
 2. `:log_level` - This argument specifies the level of messages to be logged.
-   It should be one of Logger::DEBUG (0), Logger::INFO (1), Logger::ERROR (2),
+   It should be one of Logger::DEBUG (0), Logger::INFO (1), Logger::WARN (2),
-   Logger::FATAL (3).
-It can be specified either using the constants available in the Logger class or using these integers provided here.
+   Logger::ERROR (3), Logger::FATAL (4).
+It can be specified either using the
+   constants available in the Logger class or using these integers provided here.
 The default for this argument is Logger::INFO (1)

 CONTRIBUTING:
 -------------